 International public health emergency

-The World Health Organization declared an international public health emergency on February 1 because of a suspected link between the virus and microcephaly, a condition in which babies are born with unusually small heads and abnormal brain development.
-There is growing evidence of an association between the increase in babies born with microcephaly, other possible birth defects and the incidence of Guillain-Barré syndrome that coincided with Zika virus infections.
-Currently, 38 countries and territories in the Americas have reported Zika cases.
-The WHO is anticipating 3 million to 4 million more Zika infections in the region in the next 12 months.
+The World Health Organization first declared an international public health emergency on February 1, 2016 because of a suspected link between the virus and microcephaly, a condition in which babies are born with unusually small heads and abnormal brain development.
+Since that time, the association between the increase in babies born with microcephaly, other possible birth defects and the incidence of Guillain-Barré syndrome has coincided with the growing number of Zika virus infections.
+Currently, more than 60 countries and territories in the Americas have reported Zika cases.
+The World Health Organization has said women in countries where the virus is circulating should consult with their physicians before becoming pregnant because of the risk of irreversible birth defects.

 “It is important to not only care for patients suspected to have the virus, but also to educate families in high-risk communities on how they can stay safe,” said AmeriCares Medical Officer Dr. Julie Varughese, an expert in infectious diseases.
 “Eliminating mosquito breeding grounds, wearing protective clothing and applying insect repellent all reduce the risk of transmission.”